Magnetic field dependence of the neutral pion mass in the linear sigma model with quarks: The strong field case: Magnetic modification to the neutral pion mass

 With all the elements at hand, we can now find the magnetic field-dependent neutral pion mass from the dispersion relation, Eq.~(\ref{findsol}), in the limit where $\vec{q}\to 0$ and $q_0\to m_B$, namely

 where, in order to incorporate the magnetic field-dependent boson self-coupling and vacuum expectation value in the three-level pion mass, we write \bea m_{0}^{2}(B)=\lambda_B v_B^{2}-a^{2}. \eea

 To reduce the parameter space, we consider that in the absence of baryons, the constituent quark mass is such that $m_0=2m_f$.
 With this choice, the only free parameters are $\lambda$ and $g$.
 We have explored a large range for these parameters and hereby we show the results for the set that best describes simultaneously the LQCD data of Refs.~\cite{Endrodi,Ding}.
-Since these works report their findings for different values of the vacuum pion mass, we also vary this mass and consequently the rest of the dependent parameters have to be changed to suit these choices.
+Moreover, the values we use as initial inputs for $g$ and $\lambda$ produce, for the lowest vacuum pion mass considered, values of $v_0$ larger than $f_\pi$ only by a factor $\sim 1.5$, which we take as an indication of consistency within the limitations of an effective theory such as the LSMq.
+Since Refs.~\cite{Endrodi,Ding} report their findings for different values of the vacuum pion mass, we also vary this mass and consequently the rest of the dependent parameters have to be changed to suit these choices.
 In particular, a larger vacuum pion mass implies a larger $\sigma$ mass.
 Thus, in the strong field limit, our results are restricted to the domain where $|eB|>m_\sigma^2$.

 Figure~\ref{fig6} shows the magnetic field-dependent neutral pion mass as a function of the field strength computed for two cases: with (black dots) and without (blue diamonds) magnetic field-dependent couplings, using as inputs $m_0=140$ MeV, $\lambda=3.67$, $g=0.46$, and correspondingly $m_\sigma=435$ MeV, $a=256$ MeV and $v_0=152$ MeV.
 Notice that, whereas the former shows a monotonic decrease, the latter starts off decreasing to later on increase as a function of the field strength.
 This result signals the importance of including magnetic field corrections to the couplings in the calculation of the magnetic field-dependent neutral pion mass.